-Standard Transglutaminase Activity Assay (Hydroxamate-assay, Z009)
+Standard transglutaminase activity assay (Hydroxamate-assay)

 Today's microbial transglutaminase standard assay principle was introduced already in 1950 by Heinrich Waelsch and co-workers (Grossowicz et al. 1950) and applied for guinea pig liver transglutaminase in 1966 by Folk and Cole.
 The assay uses the small molecule Z-Gln-Gly-OH as the glutamine donor substrate and hydroxylamine as amine substrate.
-In the presence of active microbial transglutaminase, hydoxylamine is incorporated into Z-Gln-Gly-OH forming Z-glutamyl-hydroxamate-glycine which, under acidic conditions, develops a red colored complex with iron (III) detectable at 525 nm (Figure 25) (Folk and Cole 1966).
+In the presence of active microbial transglutaminase, hydoxylamine is incorporated into Z-Gln-Gly-OH forming Z-glutamyl-hydroxamate-glycine which, under acidic conditions, develops a red colored complex with iron (III) detectable at 525 nm (Figure 27) (Folk and Cole 1966).

-Figure 25: MTG mediated incorporation of hydroxylamine into Z-Gln-Gly-OH forming Z-glutamyl-hydroxamate-glycine.
+Figure 27: MTG mediated incorporation of hydroxylamine into Z-Gln-Gly-OH forming Z-glutamyl-hydroxamate-glycine.
 The hydroxamate side-chain forms a red colored complex with iron (III) ions.

-The assay is available from Zedira as the ZediXclusive Microbial Transglutaminase Assay Kit (Z009).
-The kit shows a linear increase of $\Delta E{525}$ from 0.1 to 2.8 U/mL microbial transglutaminase (Figure 26).
+The assay is available at Zedira as ZediXclusive Microbial Transglutaminase Assay Kit (Z009).
+The kit shows a linear increase of ΔE{525} from 0.1 to 2.8 U/mL microbial transglutaminase (Figure 28).
 Measuring higher activity values requires sample dilution.
-The lower detection limit (LDL) of this assay is 3 μg/mL MTG assuming the lowest measurable $\Delta E{525}$ with 0.1 U/mL and a specific activity of MTG with 30 U/mg.
+The lower detection limit (LDL) of this assay is 3 μg/mL MTG assuming the lowest measurable ΔE{525} with 0.1 U/mL and a specific activity of MTG with 30 U/mg.